UseFedora/frontend-takehome-parcel/README.md

 ### Step 5: Network requests

 You may have noticed the server.js file at the root of this application, that's there to solve cross-origin issues when making network requests.
-The server automatically starts up when running "npm run dev" or "npm run start".
+The server automatically starts up when running `npm run dev` or `npm run start`.

 To see a sample request in action, run the following in your command line.